joshamilton/Hamilton_acI_2017/manuscript/manuscript.md

 ### Protein Clustering, Metatranscriptomic Mapping, and Clade-Level Gene Expression

 OrthoMCL [@Li2003] was used to identify clusters of orthologous genes (COGs) in the set of acI genomes.
 OrthoMCL was run using default options.
+Annotations were assigned to protein clusters by choosing the most common annotation among all genes assigned to that cluster.
 Then, metatranscriptomic reads were mapped to a single fasta file containing all acI genomes using BBMap (https://sourceforge.net/projects/bbmap/) with the `ambig=all` and `minid=0.85` options.
 With this command, reads are allowed to map equally well to multiple sites.
 An 85% percent identity cutoff was chosen as it minimizes the percent of reads which map to multiple sites.

 Next, a custom implementation of HTSeq-Count [@Anders2014] was used to count the total number of reads which map to each (genome, gene) pairing.
 Any read which mapped to multiple sites within the collection of acI genomes was discarded.
 Using the COGs identified by OrthoMCL, the total number of reads which map to each (clade, COG) pairing was then counted.
 This gives a measure of gene expression for the clade-level composite genome.